buckaroo-it/WooCommerce/README.md

 # Woocommerce-plugin
-Repository containing the woocommerce plugin by Buckaroo
+Repository containing the Woocommerce plugin by Buckaroo